Protected species in your garden? Here's what to do...

 Protected species: great crested newts

 Much like frogs and toads, great crested newts are amphibians that require a water source to survive.
-They can grow up to 17cm (6.7in) long and boast a distinctive skin.
-They are almost black in colour, with spotted flanks and a striking, orange belly.
+They can grow up to 6.7 inches (17cm) long and boast a distinctive skin.
+They're dark in colour with spotted flanks and a striking orange belly.
 Great crested newts, like toads, have warty skin and males have a long, wavy crest that runs down their bodies during breeding season.

 These newts can be found in ponds, but also spend long periods of the year in woodlands, hedgerows and marshes.
-However, they have exacting pond requirements, so typically don't venture into garden ponds.
-But, if you're planning on building a house on a site that is home to newts, then you'll need to proceed with caution.
+However, they have exacting water requirements and don't typically venture into garden ponds.
+But if you're planning on building a house on a site that's home to newts, you'll need to proceed with caution.

 How to get rid of great crested newts legally

-Great crested newts are legally protected in both the UK and USA, since their numbers are threatened.
+Great crested newts are legally protected in the UK and Europe since their numbers are threatened.
 Habitat fragmentation, disease and the effects of climate change are all thought to have led to dwindling numbers, so if anything, we need to be encouraging these critters.

-In the UK, if you're looking to build where newts are present, on or around the site, then your planning application must include details of any impacts and mitigation.
+In the UK, if you're looking to build on or around a site where newts are present, your planning application must include details of any impacts and mitigation.
 A special ecological survey may be required, so speak with your local council before taking action.

 Protected species: badgers

-Badgers are short-legged omnivores, with a black-and-white striped face, fluffy tail, black belly and paws.
-They are fantastic diggers, thanks to their strong claws, and are mainly nocturnal.
+Badgers are short-legged omnivores with black-and-white striped faces, fluffy tails, black bellies and paws.
+They are fantastic diggers thanks to their strong claws and are mainly nocturnal.
 They live in setts (tunnels that they dig underground) and are native to much of North America and Europe.

-Though they can generally be found in the countryside, where prey is in abundance, badgers can find their way into gardens, in search of food.
-This can lead to damage to lawns and flower beds, but aside from that, these timid creatures pose no real threat to humans.
+Though they can generally be found in the countryside where prey is in abundance, badgers can find their way into gardens in search of food.
+This can lead to damage to lawns and flower beds, but aside from that, these creatures tend to pose no real threat to humans unless they're provoked.

 How to get rid of badgers legally

-If you're struggling with badgers digging up your garden and want to do something about it, then it's worth knowing that they are protected in both the UK and the USA.
-Essentially, it is illegal to harm, disturb or remove a badger.
+If you're struggling with badgers digging up your garden, it's worth knowing that they're protected in the UK and it's illegal to harm, disturb or remove a badger.
 This means you cannot dig to find them or allow your dog to enter a sett.
-Instead, you need to consider detering them from your garden.
-Do this by blocking access to whatever is attracting them, such as food sources or shelter.
+Instead, consider detering them from your garden by blocking access to whatever is attracting them, such as food sources or shelter.

 Protected species: beetles

-Did you know that one in five of all known species on earth is a beetle?
-In fact, there are thought be to over 400,000 different beetles around the world.
-They often get a bad rep, but they play a vital role in a healthy planet, so much so that stag and rainbow leaf beetles are protected in the UK and Europe, while in the US, countless species are protected, including the American Burying Beetle.
+Did you know that one in five of all known species on Earth is a beetle?
+In fact, there are thought to be over 400,000 different beetles around the world.
+They often get a bad rep, but they play a vital role in a healthy planet, so much so that stag and rainbow leaf beetles are protected in the UK and Europe.

 How to get rid of beetles legally

-Many gardeners might wish to get rid of beetles, but many are entirely harmless and can actually help to make your outside space better.
+Some gardeners might wish to get rid of beetles, but many are entirely harmless and can actually promote a diverse ecosystem.
 Since stag beetles only feed on dead wood, they pose no threat to living trees or shrubs, so there's really no need to panic if you see them in your garden.
-Instead, encourage them to thrive and you will reap the rewards, with a healthy and diverse garden.

 Protected species: dormice

-The dormouse is a tiny and undeniably cute nocturnal rodent, found in Africa, Asia and across Europe.
-They enjoy long, dormant hibernation periods of six months or longer – hence their name – and generally grow between 6cm (2.4in) and 9cm (3.5in) long.
-They boast golden-brown fur, big black eyes and long, feathery tails.
+The dormouse is a tiny and undeniably cute nocturnal rodent found in Africa, Asia and across Europe.
+They enjoy long, dormant hibernation periods of six months or longer – hence their name – and generally grow between 2.4 inches (6cm) and 3.5 inches (9cm) long.
+They have golden-brown fur, big black eyes and long, feathery tails.

 Dormice tend to live in woodlands and hedgerows and eat a diet of insects, flowers, seeds and berries.
-Due to their size, they can accidentally find their way into people's homes, although very rarely, but they pose absolutely no threat.
+Due to their size, they can accidentally find their way into people's homes but they pose absolutely no threat.

 How to get rid of dormice legally

 Sadly, the hazel dormouse is one of Britain's rarest mammals and its population is in serious danger, with numbers estimated to have fallen by 52% since 1995.
-The loss of ancient woodlands and hedgerows across the UK is playing a role in their decline.
-They are now protected in the UK, so Brits are encouraged to create environments where they can thrive.
+The loss of ancient woodlands and hedgerows is playing a role in their decline.
+They are now protected in the UK and Europe so homeowners are encouraged to create environments where they can thrive.

 Protected species: grasshoppers and crickets

-As with all insects, they aren't always popular with homeowners and can cause damage to plants, wood and foliage, during the feeding process.
+As with all insects, they aren't always popular with homeowners and can cause damage to plants, wood and foliage.
 When they swarm, they can land in gardens in large numbers, which can lead to severe crop destruction.
 However, you might not be able to do much about it.

 How to get rid of grasshoppers and crickets legally

-Grasshoppers and crickets are protected in the UK and Australia, including the common field grasshopper and Roesel's bush-cricket.
-That's because they are an important food source for birds and reptiles, and their decline could affect entire ecosystems.
+Certain grasshopper and cricket species are protected in the UK, including the field cricket, mole cricket and wart-biter grasshopper.
+That's because they are an important food source for birds and reptiles and their decline could affect entire ecosystems.

-Therefore, if you find them in your garden and they aren't causing any issues, leave them be.
-You can discourage them by protecting plants with mesh screens or a "trap crop" – a border of tall grass that will stop them from being able to reach your harvest.
-Neem oil is also thought to be an effective natural grasshopper deterent.
+If you find them in your garden and they aren't causing any issues, leave them be.
+You can discourage them by protecting plants with mesh screens or a 'trap crop' – a border of tall grass that will deter them from reaching your harvest.
+Neem oil is also thought to be an effective natural grasshopper deterrent.

-For any infestations, we would recommend contacting a professional pest control company, with the correct certifications.
+For any infestations, you should consult a professional pest control company with the correct certifications.

 Protected species: squirrels

 Grey squirrels compete with reds for food and also carry a virus known as squirrelpox.
-Grey squirrels are immune to the disease, but transmit it to red squirrels and to them, it is fatal.
-As such, grey squirrels are seen as invasive pests.
+Grey squirrels are immune to the disease but it can be fatal for red squirrels.

 How to get rid of squirrels legally